- Do I need a permit to park on the UNLV campus?

 - I ride my bicycle/moped to campus.
 Do I need a permit?
 Can I lock it anywhere as long as it is not blocking traffic?

-- How long do I have to pay a citation?
+- How do I obtain a Residence Hall Permit?

 In order to obtain a resident parking permit, you must come to Parking and Transportation Services with a photo ID.
 Once we verify your resident status on campus, you may pick one of two lots you’d like to park in.
 Once the purchase is made, you may only park in the resident lot that was chosen.
 You may not park in any other resident or student space on campus.